HackBeanpot/website-2021/README.md

-# beta.hackbeanpot.com
+## HackBeanpot's website for 2021.

-HackBeanpot's website for 2018-2020.
-It is written in React and served using GitHub Pages.
-We use Gatsby to compile our files into static assets for deployment.
+_Written in React and served using GitHub Pages.
+We use a Gatsby boilerplate that compiles into static assets for deployment._

 ## Getting Set Up For Development

 First and foremost, make sure you have [Node](https://nodejs.org) installed.

-`git clone https://github.com/HackBeanpot/www-2019` Clone into this repository.
+`git clone https://github.com/HackBeanpot/website-2021` Clone into this repository.
-`cd www-2019` CD into the new local repo.
+`cd website-2021` CD into the new local repo.
 `npm install` Install dependencies.
 `npm install --global gatsby-cli` Install Gatsby `gatsby develop` Launch a hot-reloading dev environment to see the site running on your local!